lucas2005gao/react-webpage-thumbnail/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/lucas2005gao/react-webpage-thumbnail/blob/master/LICENSE) file for details

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Flucas2005gao%2Freact-webpage-thumbnail.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Flucas2005gao%2Freact-webpage-thumbnail?ref=badge_large)

+## Backstory - Why webpage-thumbnails

+While working on a project for creating a GoogleSlides-like slideshow authoring tool with ReactJs, a thumbnail of the slide canvas was needed for users to preview.

+There are two approachs to this from my research:

+- **Image based** : render the canvas and generate a thumbnail image of the canvas.
+Update the image when the slide canvas is updated.
+- **iframe based** : load the canvas in an iframe and make it non-iteractive, which is like an image thumbnail preview of the canvas.

+Pros and Cons :

+- **Image based** : better performance on client, but updating logic can be quite abit of workload
+- **iframe based** : very bad performance, as the client will need to render many iframes.
+But this is very easy to implement.

+Google Docs, Slides and Sheets uses the **Image based** solution.
+However, in our scenario, it was a MVP/Demo application so performance was not scoped.
+Therefore, it lead to the creation of this npm library, with the **iframe based** solution.

 ## Contributors ✨